How to Host Your Own Website: The Complete Beginner’s Guide

 This page is catch-all guide to hosting your website.
 Every site, however big or small, needs good hosting.
 It pays to get it right.
 Whether you’re doing it yourself or looking for someone else to do it for you, we’ll walk you through the necessary steps for getting online quickly and easily.

-So, how do you host a website?
-That’s the big question, and the answer is simpler than you might think: pay someone else to do it for you or do it yourself.
+There are two ways to host a website: pay someone else to do it for you or do it yourself.
 Or, to put it more technically:

 - Use a hosting platform